Corentin-Scz/CheatGPT/README.md

 # How to use

 Open ChatGPT, refresh, and then you can close the ChatGPT webpage and use the plugin.
+Select the question and its possible answers, right click then “Processing”.
+It is also possible to launch the script with the shortcut Ctrl+M.
+You can select whether your MCQ is single choice or multiple choice by clicking on the plugin in your list of plugins.

 # Demo